hjelev/hjelev.github.io/_posts/2018-01-21-multi-room-audio-system-with-rpis.md

 1. Download and install [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/){:target="_blank"} on your PC.
 2. Download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/){:target="_blank"} image from raspberrypi.org site. (you can also use the full version but there is no need to do so and its bigger)
-3. Use Win32 disk imager to write the rasbian image you have just downloaded to the SD card.
+3. Use [Win32 disk imager](https://freeapps.ml/win32-disk-imager.html){:target="_blank"} to write the rasbian image you have just downloaded to the SD card.
-4. If you plan to connect this player/rpi via wifi, now is the time to configure the wi-fi network credentials (if you don't do so now you'll have to attach monitor and a keyboard to your rpi later)
+4. If you plan to connect this player/rpi via wifi, now is the time to configure the wi-fi network credentials (if you don't do so now you'll have to attach monitor and a keyboard to your rpi later).
 Create a file `wpa_supplicant.conf` and place it in the `boot` partition. wpa_supplicant.conf
     <pre>